xvonabur/UNIT3D/book/src/sharing_source_code.md

     After running the tarball creation script, update the page content if necessary to reflect any changes or additional notes about the modifications made.

-## 4. Encouraging Compliance and Contributions
+## 4. Encouraging compliance and contributions

 By publicly sharing your modified source code, you not only comply with the AGPL but also contribute to the open-source community.
 We encourage sites to contribute their changes back to the upstream repository by submitting pull requests, which helps improve UNIT3D for everyone.